d-bl/GroundForge-help/docs/clips/ignore.md

 The last step shows that ignoring stitches does not always work:
 The algorithm may swap pairs before making a stitch.
+Resulting in one column with lines that still cross but no longer have a color coded stitch.
 In that case you will have to return to the pattern design.